airalab/robonomics.network/README.md

 #### Images

-- Create folder with the same name as your post in `content/posts/images/url-of-your-post`.
+- Create a folder with the same name as your post in `content/posts/images/url-of-your-post`.
 Upload images in the folder.

   - For localized posts:
       Create folder with the locale you are using in `content/posts/images/locale`.
 Then, create folder with the same name as your post in `content/posts/images/locale/url-of-your-post`.
 Upload images in the folder.

 - There are two ways for inserting pictures in your post: